 Check out our reviews of Rad Power Bikes here.

-Flyer Ebikes: All of their Ebikes are UL Certified
+Flyer Ebikes: All of their Ebikes are Certified To UL Standards

 Flyer, the company most known for the little red wagon, takes safety seriously.
-Unsurprisingly, they already have their bikes meeting the UL 2849 certification.
+Unsurprisingly, they already have their bikes meeting the UL 2849 standard.
 Check out our review of their cargo bike here.

 Not only do Flyer™ bikes meet the UL 2849 standard, but all electrical systems undergo extensive life cycle testing.
 This ensures our motors, controllers, and batteries meet and exceed our extended warranty.